 This feature can be found in the project context and will find all critical dependencies to solve the classical problem that you may have when deploying a project or solution, for example, a pipeline (or other artifacts like map and so on) that exist in this project is being used by an external application, normally Visual Studio will generate an error about a foreign key database strict without to specify who the application is or what port that is using it.

-You can accomplish this by access this feature by:
+You can accomplish this by accessing this feature:

-The result is, as you can see the picture below, the project will be expanded and all the resources that were consumed by the artifact will be selected:
+The result is, as you can see in the picture below, the project will be expanded, and all the resources that were consumed by the artifact will be selected:

-In this manner, you can fix it and decide you deploy strategies
+In this manner, you can fix it and decide on your deployment strategies.

 Heuristic Dependencies